SidonTheTroll/Erstes-Jahr/Practical/Biology/experiment2.md

 2. Body is elongated, cylindrical, unsegmented and pointed at both ends.
 3. There is sexual dimorphism.
 4. Males are smaller than females.
-5. There are one dorsal, one ventral and tro lateral lines extending the whole length of the body.
+5. There are one dorsal, one ventral and two lateral lines extending the whole length of the body.

 <br><br><br><br><br><br><br><br><br>